Macroscopic fluctuation theory of interacting Brownian particles: Macroscopic fluctuation theory

 where $\V{j}(\V{x},t)$ is the current of particles at position $\V{x}$ and time $t$.
 The key idea of MFT is to write the current in closed form, in terms of the collective diffusion coefficient $D(\rho)$ and the mobility $\sigma(\rho)$, as~\cite{Bertini:2015}

 where $\V{\eta}$ is a Gaussian white noise in space and time,

 with $\delta_{i,j}$ the Kronecker delta function.
 A few comments are in order. (i)~The first term in the current~\eqref{eq:jflucHydro} corresponds to Fick's law, so that Eq.~\eqref{eq:jflucHydro} can be seen as a stochastic version of Fick's law. (ii)~The noise term is small due to the factor $\Nsc^{-d/2}$, which comes from the coarse graining to the macroscopic scale~\cite{Bertini:2015}.
 The noise can thus be treated perturbatively for $\Lambda \gg 1$.
 This is the key property that makes the MFT applicable in practice, as we will discuss below. (iii)~Equations~(\ref{eq:ConsEqDens},\ref{eq:jflucHydro}) fully determine the (stochastic) dynamics of the system at large scale, including fluctuations and large deviations (which characterize rare events), even in out-of-equilibrium settings. (iv)~All the microscopic details, such as temperature $T$, bare mobility $\mu_0$ or interaction potential $V_0$, are encapsulated in the effective diffusion coefficient $D(\rho)$ and mobility $\sigma(\rho)$, which, as we will see below, can be determined from equilibrium properties.
-The determination of these transport coefficients is therefore essential to apply the MFT to the system of interacting Brownian particles described by~\eqref{eq:EqBrownianPart}.
+The determination of these transport coefficients is therefore essential to apply the MFT to the system of interacting Brownian particles described by~\eqref{eq:EqBrownianPart}. (v) The fact that the macroscopic current~\eqref{eq:jflucHydro} involves transport coefficients computed close to equilibrium is a consequence of the local equilibrium property.
+At large scales, even if the full system is far from equilibrium, a small subsystem can be considered to be locally at equilibrium, with a density $\rho(\V{x},t)$.
+Based on this property, the MFT formalism~(\ref{eq:jflucHydro},\ref{eq:DefNoiseCorrel}) is able to describe the large-scale dynamics of systems far from equilibrium, for instance the relaxation of an initial step of density~\cite{Derrida:2009a,Bertini:2015}.